• Skip to primary navigation

 Jump to Recipe

-2 vegan fajitas on a black plate.
-Side of lime with blue napkin.
+2 vegan fajitas on a black plate with rice on the side.

 How to Serve

-• To clean mushrooms, use a dry, slightly damp paper towel or a soft brush to clean each mushroom.
-Mushrooms are like sponges and will absorb a lot of water which can make the mushrooms soggy.
+• To clean mushrooms, gently wipe each one with a slightly damp paper towel or a soft brush.
+Mushrooms absorb water easily, and excess moisture can make them soggy.

-• The brown gills on the mushrooms can be gently scraped if desired.
-They make the vegetable mixture a little darker, but it doesn't affect the taste.
-I usually leave them intact.
+• The brown gills on mushrooms can be scraped off if you prefer a lighter-colored dish, but they don’t affect the flavor.
+I usually leave them as is.

 • Creamy Chipotle Sauce